Libraries & Spaces

 Will Special Collections still be open for researchers and classes?

-During the renovation, the Special Collections Research Center is operating out of temporary quarters on the first floor of Lauinger Library.
+During the renovation, the Booth Family Center for Special Collections is operating out of temporary quarters on the first floor of Lauinger Library.
 There are limited reading room facilities for researchers and appointments are required.
 Most collections are stored off-site and although most can be retrieved on request, advance notice is required.
 To make an appointment, call 202-687-7444 or fill out the request form.